Tigray Crisis: Millions in Ethiopia At Risk

 On November 4th, the Ethiopian federal government alleged that an attack on a military camp had been carried out by the TPLF and, in retaliation, declared a state of emergency.
 PM Ahmed announced that the federal government would soon begin taking military action against the TPLF.

 On November 9th, according to Amnesty International, “likely hundreds” of civilians were killed in a massacre perpetrated by the TPLF, according to witnesses.
-The TPLF also began bombing the neighboring country of Eritrea, accusing it of supplying Ethiopia with soldiers and military supplies.
+The TPLF also began bombing the neighboring country of Eritrea, accusing it of supplying Ethiopia with soldiers and military supplies, an act that further destabilized the hostile peace between these two nations plagued by decades of conflict.

 Amid international calls to de-escalate the conflict to prevent outright civil war, military action continued, including air strikes and fighting on the ground.
 Internet and telephone communications were blocked by the federal government, adding to the difficulty of verifying information.
 Transportation to the Tigray region was disallowed, cutting off the region’s access to food and other important supplies.